FinS-Pilot: A Benchmark for Online Financial RAG System: Experiments

 \subsection{Results}

-\textbf{Numerical queries.}\quad Our experimental evaluation employs the LLM configurations detailed in Section~\ref{exp:settings} to process 104 numerical queries.
-The baseline test, conducted using DeepSeek-v3 without any reference data supplementation, yields zero accuracy, which is a result that demonstrates the fundamental limitations of purely parametric knowledge for time-sensitive numerical tasks.
-Comparative results across all test conditions are presented in Figure~\ref{fig:value_query_evaluation}.
+\textbf{Numerical queries.}\quad We process 104 numerical queries DeepSeek-v3 without any reference data, yields zero accuracy, which reveals the necessary requirement for real-time data integration in financial applications.
+Other results are presented in Figure~\ref{fig:value_query_evaluation}.

-DeepSeek-v3 emerges as the top-performing model, achieving 82.7\% accuracy in numerical queries.
+Xiaofa-1.0 emerges as the top-performing model, achieving 91.5\% accuracy.
 This performance suggests superior capabilities in both structured data interpretation and numerical reasoning compared to other LLMs.
-The remaining LLMs demonstrate comparable performance within the 71\%-78\% range, indicating adequate but not exceptional proficiency in financial data processing.
+The remaining LLMs demonstrate comparable performance within the 71\%-83\% range, indicating adequate but not exceptional proficiency in financial data processing.

-The Close setting reveals critical insights about RAG architectures: (1) The complete failure of standalone DeepSeek-v3 (0\% accuracy) confirms the non-negotiable requirement for real-time data integration in financial applications.
-(2) Even with perfect retrieval conditions, the maximum observed accuracy of 82.7\% suggests an inherent 17.3\% error rate attributable to LLM processing limitations.
 Error analysis reveals two primary failure modes: unit conversion mistakes and temporal reference misinterpretations.

-These findings have important practical implications: While RAG systems substantially improve over standalone LLMs (absolute improvement >80 percentage points), the residual error rate necessitates either human verification or algorithmic safeguards for mission-critical financial operations.
-The demonstrated performance ceiling also suggests that current generation LLMs may not yet be suitable for fully automated high-stakes numerical analysis without additional validation mechanisms.

-Additionally, to investigate the accuracy of DeepSeek-v3 across different intent categories, we present the results in Figure~\ref{fig:ds-value_acc}.
-The result reveals that DeepSeek-v3 achieves perfect accuracy (100\%) on the eco-indicator intent, while maintaining relatively high accuracy on both individual stocks and fund data intents.
-However, the model demonstrates notably lower performance on market data, with a 47.6\% error rate .
-This suggests that DeepSeek-v3 requires further enhancement in its ability to analyze and synthesize market data.

-\textbf{Content-based queries.}\quad Our experimental framework processes 212 content-based queries through the generation pipeline described in Section~\ref{exp:settings}.
+\textbf{Content-based queries.}\quad We process 212 content-based queries through the generation pipeline described in Section~\ref{exp:settings}.
 The comprehensive evaluation results, measured across all specified metrics, are presented in Table~\ref{tab:content-evaluation}.
 To ensure consistent interpretation across evaluation dimensions, we apply maximum normalization to both the Completeness (COM.) and Relevance (REL.) metrics.
 This preprocessing step linearly rescales the raw scores by a factor of 1/4, transforming all metric values to a standardized [0,1] interval.